alexandr-g/building-design-systems/README.md

 ### Tools

+#### Interactive Style guide

+- [React Styleguidist](https://github.com/styleguidist/react-styleguidist) - is a component development environment with hot reloaded dev server and a living style guide that you can share with your team.
+It lists component propTypes and shows live, editable usage examples based on Markdown files.

 #### Testing

 - [chromatic](https://www.chromatic.com/) - chromatic automates gathering UI feedback, visual testing, and documentation, so developers can iterate faster with less manual work.